JetBrains/projector-installer/COMMANDS.md

 `projector config remove` - select configuration and remove it

-`projector config remove config_name` - remove a configuration
+`projector config remove config_name` - remove the configuration

+`projector config remove config_name --uninstall-ide` - remove the configuration and uninstall corresponded IDE if there are no other configs, which use this IDE

 `projector config rename from_config_name to_config_name` - rename an existing configuration